3. Organization and People

 A well-crafted communications plan will empower individuals or units within the agency to communicate.
 While this may require establishing some standards, limits, or constraints, the focus of the plan should be on providing tools and guidance to promote effective communication.

-Region of Waterloo (Ontario, Canada)
+Region of Waterloo (Ontario)

 To assist in the implementation of a new Work Management and Decision Support System, the Region Water Services Division considered decision-making and needs across the organization, and communicated asset management system needs to the Division based around the people that would use the system.
 The Region created targeted communication tools that reinforced the vision of how asset management might impact people within their various roles in the organization.